 By committing this pledge as part of their Covenant commitment this waiver should be applied to families of serving personnel as well as the serving individual.
 Remember to cite this, and the pledge to the Covenant, if you are being challenged by call centre staff.

 Mobile phone contracts

-- Vodafone, who have committed to enable armed forces families to suspend mobile contracts for two years (separate arrangements are in place for those deploying for more than 2 years)
+- Vodafone: committed to enable armed forces families to suspend mobile contracts for three years

-- Three, who have committed to suspend contracts of spouses joining their partners abroad for 12 months, and if deployed for more than 12 months a discount will be applied to any termination charges
+- Three: committed to suspend contracts of spouses joining their partners abroad for 12 months, and if deployed for more than 12 months a discount will be applied to any termination charges

-- EE, who have committed to enable armed forces families to suspend contracts for 12 months
+- EE: committed to enable armed forces families to suspend contracts for 12 months

-- O2, who have committed to develop proposals that build on existing arrangements to ensure that service personnel and their families are not penalised when living abroad
+- O2: committed to develop proposals that build on existing arrangements to ensure that service personnel and their families are not penalised when living abroad